rattalur/cxone-flow2/README.md

 # CxOne Flow

-If you are familiar with [CxFlow](https://github.com/checkmarx-ltd/cx-flow) for Checkmarx SAST, the role of CxOne Flow will be familiar.
+If you are familiar with [CxFlow](https://github.com/checkmarx-ltd/cx-flow) for Checkmarx SAST, you will be familiar with the role of CxOneFlow.

-If not, CxOne Flow is a scan orchestrator that executes multiple source code analysis scans.
+For those that have not used CxFlow with Checkmarx SAST, CxOneFlow is a scan orchestrator that executes multiple source code analysis scans.
+It is driven by web hook events coming from a source control system.

 ## CxOneFlow vs CxFlow